Explore real-time analytics in Microsoft Fabric

 Create an eventstream

-Now you’re ready to find and ingest real-time data from a streaming source.
+Now you’re ready to find and capture real-time data from a streaming source.
 To do this, you’ll start in the Fabric Real-Time Hub.

 Tip: The first time you use the Real-Time Hub, some getting started tips may be displayed.
 You can close these.